gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 :set noai
 ```

-### 'belloff' option
+#### 'belloff' string option

-Default is "".

-String ("" and "all").

 Specifies for which events the visual bell will not be rung.
 Useful if you don't like the visual bell.
+Default is "".
+Valid values are "" or "all".

 ```vim
 :set belloff=